jfrog/documentation/jfrog-applications/jfrog-cli/cli-command-summaries.md

 ## Overview

-The command summaries feature enables the recording of JFrog CLI command outputs into the local file system.
+**The Command Summaries** feature enables the recording of JFrog CLI command outputs into the local file system.
-This functionality can be used to generate a summary of the executed CLI command.
+This functionality can be used to generate a summary in the context of an entire workflow (a sequence of JFrog CLU commands) and not only in the scope of a specific command.

 Each command execution that incorporates this feature can save data files into the file system.
 These files are then used to create an aggregated summary in Markdown format.